Third Point: Yahoo CEO faked educational record

 By Poornima Gupta

-SAN FRANCISCO Activist hedge fund Third Point on Thursday accused Yahoo Inc's (YHOO.O) new chief executive, Scott Thompson, of padding his educational record, and Yahoo called the discrepancy an "inadvertent error."
+SAN FRANCISCO, May 3 Activist hedge fund Third Point on Thursday accused Yahoo Inc's new chief executive, Scott Thompson, of padding his educational record, and Yahoo called the discrepancy an "inadvertent error."

 Thompson claims to hold a bachelor's degree in accounting and computer science from Stonehill College near Boston but he "embellished his academic credentials," as the CEO's degree is in accounting only, Third Point's founder and chief executive, Dan Loeb, wrote in a letter to Yahoo's board on Thursday.